m2osw/ipmgr/conf/README.md

     /etc/ipmgr/ipmgr.d/50-ipmgr.conf

-This allows for changes to the default .conf file to happen under the hood and your changes to remain in place at all time.
+This allows for changes to the default .conf file to happen under the hood and your changes to remain in place at all time, even after an update of the ipmgr package.

 **Note:** it is prefered that you use 50-... because other tools and libraries may add their own configuration files that they want applied